Stephen Baker is an English barrister and Jersey Advocate. He is Senior Partner at Baker & Partners.

 Educated at Manchester and Cambridge Universities he has a first class Masters degree in law.

-In February 2017 Stephen was recognised by the International Bar Association (IBA), and appointed Senior Vice Chair of its Asset Recovery Subcommittee between 2018 and 2020.
+In February 2018 Stephen was appointed Chairman of the International Bar Association (IBA) Asset Recovery Subcommittee between 2018 and 2020.
 In 2019 Stephen was called to the BVI Bar.

 He practiced daily in the English courts until 2001 when he moved to Jersey.
 Since then he has been instructed repeatedly in major litigious matters including many of Jersey’s leading contentious trust matters.
 He is frequently instructed to advise on the strategic approach to be adopted to cross border litigation.